 With the acquisition of Sanera, McData now has the highest performing director class product on the market.
 They will not have to engineer an architectural change to meet performance requirements.
 They do not intend to discontinue the Intrepid series, instead they will have more options available for customers.
 Which products should the company think about discontinuing?

 Although their director-class switches are currently the market leaders, I believe they will need to change the architecture on those switches to compete with some of the newer products on the market.
 I don't believe they should discontinue any of their current offerings at the moment, just enhance what they have today so they can remain competitive.
-Can you give a brief overview of McData's product
+Can you give a brief overview of McData's product line as it relates to storage?

 McData focuses on providing solutions for SAN infrastructure, including director-class, mid-level and entry-level SAN switches.
 In addition, McData has a strong SAN management suite, including element managers, fabric management solutions and solutions to manage the entire heterogeneous SAN environment.
 Who or what do you see as McData's biggest threat?